ramazansakin/event-driven-microservices-demo/README.md

 and enter your github password and url on bootstrap.yml file of config-server
 - Then run mvn install -DskipTests command
 - Then run docker-compose up command in docker-compose folder
-- Then run kafka-to-elastic-service in intelliJ
-- Check elastic index client module, where we added ElasticIndexClient and ElasticIndexUtil
+- Check elastic-query-client under elastic module, which is created to write search logic against elasticsearch